ihuangz/ihuangz.github.io/_posts/2023-07-05-gjq-introduction.md

-Afterwards, Jiaqi and the students went around the broad-band seismic station in Xinlin Campus and jumped together strongly to observe the real-time waveforms displayed in the monitor.
+Afterwards, Jiaqi and the students went around the broad-band seismic station in Xianlin Campus and jumped together strongly to observe the real-time waveforms displayed in the monitor.
 The students were excited when seeing the "earthquake" they produced.

 <div class="row">